Is this website safe?

 A good starting point is to run a website security scan from a trusted vendor to check for vulnerabilities or breaches.
 Webinspector offers a deep-dive website security scan to check for any issues that may cause your website to be considered unsafe.
 You will receive a report of any issues or potential issues discovered, and tips for how to fix them.
 If you are experiencing the worst-case scenario, and your website has been hacked and compromised, Webinspector also offers full malware removal services for less than $7.92.

-5 Simple Ways to Check your Website safety
+5 Simple Ways to Check your Website Safety

 When conducting a website safety check, there are a few things that you will want to look out for and update when necessary.
 The top priorities for your safety check should include: